 The parcel does not significantly protect water resources, beyond adding very minimally to the surficial aquifer.
 The parcel and adjacent properties are comprised entirely of uplands.
 No wetlands exist on site, and the parcel is not within a wellfield protection zone.
+However, the parcel is adjacent to the canal, so conservation of the property in lieu of a house would benefit water quality.

 Soils data is based on the Soil Survey of Collier County Area, Florida (USDA/NRCS, 1990).
-Mapped soils on this parcel show the entire site to be paola fine sand, 1 to 8 pct slopes - an excessively drained soil found on coastal dunes on Marco Island.
+Mapped soils on this parcel show the majority of the site to be Urban Land - Aquents Complex, Organic Substratum - consisting of materials that have been dug from different areas in the county and spread over muck soils for coastal urban development.
+Soils along the eastern edge are mapped as Paola Fine Sand, 1 to 8 pct slopes - an excessively drained soil found on coastal dunes on Marco Island.